Near-death experience: Common elements in mislabeled NDEs (patients not facing impending death or death)

 Ascent of the Blessed by Hieronymus Bosch is associated by some NDE researchers with aspects of the NDE.

 Due to a poor definition of what being "near-death" means, over the years researchers have drifted away from studying the same populations as Moody where patients suffered from critical illness, cardiac arrest or were in life critical-conditions.
 For example, in one series, 22% of the mislabeled NDEs have been claimed to occur during general anesthesia.

-There is disagreement between the 2022 guidelines and another author about the existence of some common elements (or not) between:
+There is disagreement between the 2022 guidelines and another author about the existence of some common elements or not: